How to Brown Butter

 How To Make Brown Butter, Step By Step

-As always you can get the full recipe, including ingredient amounts, step-by-step instructions, and notes in the recipe card below!
+As always, you can find the full recipe, with ingredient amounts, detailed step-by-step instructions, and tips in the recipe card below.

-1. Add butter to the saucepan or a skillet (preferably one with a heavy bottom)
+- Add butter to saucepan or a skillet (preferably a light-colored pan with a heavy bottom)

-2. Whisking or stirring continuously, melt the butter over medium or medium-low (depending on how hot your stove runs–you don’t want it to burn!)
+- Whisking or stirring continuously, melt the butter over medium heat or medium-low heat (depending on how hot your stove runs–you don’t want it to burn!)

-4. When the butter looks deeply golden and you can see that the butter solids are starting to brown, remove the pan from the heat.
+- When the butter looks deeply golden brown, you can smell its nutty aroma, and you can see that the butter solids are starting to brown, remove the pan from the heat.

-5. The butter will continue cooking in the hot pan, so transfer it to a bowl to cool down or pull it off the heat a minute before you think it’s fully done.
+- The butter will continue cooking in the hot pan, so transfer it to a bowl to cool down or pull it off the heat a minute before you think it’s fully done.
+The brown bits will settle toward the bottom of the pan as it cools.

-6. Use right away or refrigerate to use later!
+- Use right away or refrigerate in an airtight container to use later!

 PRO TIP: For best results, use a light colored pan (like light colored stainless steel or a white enamel pan) to make it easier to tell when your butter has browned.
 Using a dark pan will make judging the color difficult.